 Applying for an Exemption

-An individual may apply for an exemption from the diabetes and vision standard, section 391.41(b)(3) and 391.41(b)(10) of the regulation, by utilizing these programs.
-If you do not currently meet the diabetes and/or vision standard and are unable to obtain a medical card, you may be an eligible candidate.
+An individual may apply for an exemption from the seizure and/or hearing standard, 49 CFR 391.41(b)(8) or 391.41(b)(11), as provided in the application packages below.
+If you do not currently meet the seizure and/or hearing standard and are unable to obtain a non-restricted Medical Examiner’s Certificate, Form MCSA-5876, you may be an eligible candidate.

-Please note that all exemption programs are for drivers who intend to operate commercial motor vehicles (CMVs) in interstate commerce.
+Please note that all exemptions are for drivers who intend to operate commercial motor vehicles (CMVs) in interstate commerce.
 FMCSA does not have statutory authority to grant waivers/exemptions to drivers from states' intrastate requirements.
 Therefore, the FMCSA waivers/exemptions do not permit regulatory relief for drivers who plan to limit their operations to intrastate commerce.

 Interstate Commerce is trade, traffic, or transportation involving the crossing of a State boundary.
 Either the vehicle, its passengers, or cargo must cross a State boundary, or there must be the intent to cross a State boundary to be considered an interstate carrier.
 Intrastate commerce is trade, traffic, or transportation within a single State.

-Please note that the exemption programs are for drivers of CMVs that intend to operate in interstate commerce in the United States.
+Please note, as discussed above, that the exemption programs are for drivers of CMVs that intend to operate in interstate commerce in the United States.
 The Federal Motor Carrier Safety Regulations define the United States as the 50 states and the District of Columbia.